ChixChat/chix-chat-fe/README.md

   - Users can review community code of conduct

 ## Wireframes
 TBD (To Be Developed) Do you have an eye for design?
 We'd love your support with our logo and prototype design!
+Use Miro or your prototype tool of choice.
 - [Miro Whiteboard](https://miro.com/app/board/o9J_khKi5is=/)

 ## Tech Stack
 - Front End (this repo)
   - React
+  - React Router
   - React Hooks & Context API (TBD)
   - styled-components
 - [Back End Repo](https://github.com/ChixChat/chix_chat_be)